Last Updated on March 8, 2023

 Speaking of which, Charlotte Motor Speedway is one of the first things to do in Concord for so many people.

-This huge complex is often referred to as “the Home of NASCAR.”
+This huge complex is often called “the Home of NASCAR.”
 That’s because many teams are based in the area.

 Five tracks officially make up Charlotte Motor Speedway.
 They host some of the biggest events in racing, making a visit here a must if you’re into cars and driving them fast.